All Products

 Document Center

-In scenarios that require pay-as-you-go ECS instances, the RunInstances API operation is the most frequently used.
-A single call to the RunInstances operation can create a maximum of 100 ECS instances.
-However, in a production environment, using RunInstances to create more than 100 instances at a time can cause technical bottlenecks.
-For more information, see Issues when creating instances with RunInstances.
+RunInstances is the most common API operation for creating pay-as-you-go ECS instances.
+A single RunInstances call creates up to 100 instances, but using RunInstances to create more than 100 in a production environment can cause bottlenecks.
+See Issues when creating instances with RunInstances.

 Note

-If you are familiar with the technical bottlenecks of using the RunInstances operation to batch create instances, you can skip the Issues when creating instances with RunInstances section.
+If you already understand the bottlenecks of RunInstances for batch creation, skip the Issues when creating instances with RunInstances section.

-To meet the demand for creating many ECS instances, Alibaba Cloud provides auto provisioning groups.
-You can call the CreateAutoProvisioningGroup API operation to create an auto provisioning group.
-This lets you deploy an instance cluster across multiple billing methods, zones, and instance types with a single action.
-Compared to RunInstances, CreateAutoProvisioningGroup is more suitable for scenarios that require creating many ECS instances.
-For a comparison of their features and an analysis of their benefits, see Comparison of RunInstances and CreateAutoProvisioningGroup and Benefits of auto provisioning groups.
+Alibaba Cloud provides auto provisioning groups for large-scale instance creation.
+Call CreateAutoProvisioningGroup to deploy an instance cluster across billing methods, zones, and instance types in a single action.
+Compared to RunInstances, CreateAutoProvisioningGroup better suits scenarios that require many ECS instances.
+See Comparison of RunInstances and CreateAutoProvisioningGroup and Benefits of auto provisioning groups.

 Item